Alessandrostr95/AdventOfCode-2022/day12/READ_ME_FIRST.md

-Tu run the code you must execute the command
+To run the code you must execute the command
 ```bash
 go run .
 ```